St Andrew's Presbyterian Church, Rockhampton

-St Andrew's Presbyterian Church is a heritage-listed church at 280 Bolsover Street, Rockhampton CBD, Rockhampton, Rockhampton Region, Queensland, Australia.
-It was designed by Voller & Graham built from 1893 to 1926.
-It was added to the Queensland Heritage Register on 21 October 1992.
+St Andrew's Presbyterian Church is a heritage-listed former Presbyterian church at 280 Bolsover Street, in the central business district of Rockhampton, Rockhampton Region, Queensland, Australia.
+The former church was designed by Voller & Graham in the Gothic Revival style and built from 1893 to 1926.
+The former church was added to the Queensland Heritage Register on 21 October 1992.

+In October 2002 the former church was closed on the basis of concerns around the structural integrity of the building.
+The congregation relocated to the site of the former Rockhampton cinema building, and became known as the Rockhampton Presbyterian Church.
+The former church building was sold and has since been renovated as The Church Events Venue.

 History

-St Andrew's Presbyterian Church was erected in 1893-94 for the Presbytery of Rockhampton formed in 1865.
+The former St Andrew's Presbyterian Church was erected in 1893–94 for the Presbytery of Rockhampton formed in 1865.
 Architects were invited to submit plans for the church and the design of Brisbane architects Voller & Graham was chosen.
 Construction of the building was supervised by prominent Rockhampton architect John William Wilson and built by Walter Adam Lawson.
-The erection of the Church was funded by a donation of £1000 from the Mount Morgan millionaire William Pattison which was accepted by the Presbytery on 7 June 1893.
-The church exemplifies a stage of prestigious development in Rockhampton which was a reflection of the wealth from the Mount Morgan Mine.
+The erection of the former church was funded by a donation of £1000 from the William Pattison which was accepted by the Presbytery on 7 June 1893.
+The former church exemplifies a stage of prestigious development in Rockhampton which was a reflection of the wealth from the Mount Morgan Mine.

+First church building

 Presbyterian worship commenced in Rockhampton shortly after the population explosion caused by the Canoona gold rush of 1858.
 William John Brown, Sub-collector of Customs, was a member of the Presbyterian Church of Ireland and conducted the first Presbyterian services in Palmer's store, Grant's timber yard and the local Court House.
 A building for worship was erected by all denominations for common use on ground which was granted to the Church of England.
 The building was ultimately left to that denomination.